psathyrella/partis/docs/subcommands.md

   2. simulate from scratch with no input from you, using a variety of plausible heuristics to choose genes, deletion lengths, shm targeting, etc. Example: `./bin/partis simulate --simulate-from-scratch --outfname simu.yaml --n-sim-events 3 --debug 1`
   3. partis simulates a naive rearrangement, then passes it to bcr-phylo for mutation (as used in the [selection metric paper](https://arxiv.org/abs/2004.11868))

-Using 1. is generally preferred, since in a number of ways (especially mutation) the results will more faithfully recreate a realistic BCR repertoire.
+Using 1. is generally preferred over 2., since in a number of ways (especially mutation) the results will more faithfully recreate a realistic BCR repertoire, while 3. is preferred if you want to manipulate the details of the GC selection process (rather than crude output parameters like the number of leaves or tree depth).
 If you did not specify a parameter directory during inference, then by default if the input file path was `/path/to/sample.fa` the parameters would have been written to `_output/_path_to_sample/`.
 You could thus for instance simulate based on this parameter dir with: